 4th Street Bridge Temporary Emergency Transit Lanes

-Locations of proposed temporary transit lanes were chosen based on current ridership and travel time data.
-Providing service improvements to customers on Muni routes that serve neighborhoods with high percentages of people of color and low-income households is a top priority.
+This temporary emergency project is a part of a broader response to preserve Muni time savings that were identified based on ridership and travel time data during the initial shelter-in-place restrictions in 2020.
+Providing service improvements to customers on Muni routes like the T Third that serve neighborhoods with high percentages of people of color and low-income households is a top priority.

 Implementation and Sunset Date